urlaube/urlaube/README.md

 ### System Plugins
 At the moment the Urlaube CMS consists of the following system plugins that are located in `./system/plugins/`:

+* `cache` is used to provide a file-based caching feature that uses serialize/unserialize
 * `file` is used by system handlers to load content files
 * `markdown` is used to provide markdown support which can be disables through the `nomarkdown` field
 * `relocate` is used to provide a relocation feature through the `Relocate` and `RelocateType` fields